John Marvin (boxer): Military career

-As of 2017, he holds the rank, Lance Corporal in the British Army and is assigned to the Royal Regiment of Wales.
+As of 2017, he holds the rank, Lance Corporal in the British Army and is assigned to the Princess of Wales' Royal Regiment.

 Personal life

 Marvin was born to John Sr., a British retired professional singer, former cruise director and a yacht master, and Teresita Tupas, a Filipina who is native to Pampanga.
 He has a younger brother who is with the merchant navy.
 During his childhood, he made frequent visits to his mother's homeland with his family until around 2006.
 He would visit the Philippines again in 2017 when he joined the national boxing team of the country.